Sullyg52/photo-mosaic/README.md

 Here, in the main() function, you can change what directory the old sized images are in (at the first file path shown in the image), what directory the source images to be resized are in (the second file path shown), and what directory the new, sized images will be output to (the last file path shown).

-3. Once you have configured everything to your liking, run '''python resize.py''' from the project directory to run the script and generate your sized images.
+3. Once you have configured everything to your liking, run `python resize.py` from the project directory to run the script and generate your sized images.

 4. Open mosaic.py in a text editor of your choosing and configure it to your liking.
 ![Change the target image location, source image location, and desired number of rows.](images/mosaic-options-1.png)